 The first broadcast, two days later, featured brief addresses by several University of Vermont administrators, including President Guy W. Bailey.
 The R.O.T.C. band furnished music.
 The Free Press reported that future weekly programs would include educational talks, agricultural talks, health talks, literary talks, and pure entertainment talks.
-Concerts by the University band, the Men’s and Women’s Glee Clubs, and by stringed instrument organizations will likewise be offered.
-Individual talent from the student body, as well as from the faculty, notable musicians and readers, will add to the programs.
-Whenever possible, the programs of outside artists who are presenting entertainment in Burlington will be broadcast.
-College players, reports of games, fraternity stunts, will constitute features.
-The Agricultural Extension Service will render timely service regularly to its farmer constituency and immediate service in case of emergency.
+Concerts by the University band, the Men’s and Women’s Glee Clubs, and by stringed instrument organizations would likewise be offered.
+Individual talent from the student body, as well as from the faculty, notable musicians and readers, would add to the programs.
+Whenever possible, the programs of outside artists who were presenting entertainment in Burlington would be broadcast.
+College players, reports of games, fraternity stunts, would constitute features.
+The Agricultural Extension Service would render timely service regularly to its farmer constituency and immediate service in case of emergency.

 By running telephone lines to the gymnasium and to the Old Mill Building, the station was able to broadcast basketball games and a Sunday afternoon recital.
 Hall recalled that “An attempt to broadcast a baseball game from Centennial Field, relaying the comments by word of mouth because we could not connect a private line directly to the transmitter, proved a total flop.”